 CertainTeed is a North American company that manufactures products for roofing, insulation, wallboard, and more.
 They have two solar products under their Apollo line: Apollo II is a shingle that lays on top of your existing roof, while the Apollo II Tile is a replacement tile, similar to the Tesla Solar Roof.

-Unlike Tesla, CertainTeed doesn’t use glass louvers or hyrdographic printing, so the product isn’t as attractive as the Solar Roof, nor is it offered in a variety of appearances that mimic conventional high end roofing products like slate.
-Still, the Apollo tiles are undeniably more atractive than a standard solar module.
+Unlike Tesla, CertainTeed doesn’t use glass louvers or hyrdographic printing, so the product isn’t as sleek as the Solar Roof.
+Still, the Apollo tiles do integrate more seamlessly into a roof than standard solar modules.
 The Apollo II product sits flush on top of your existing roof.
-Unlike a solar panel where there are several inches of air space between the back of the panel and the roof, the Apollo II is installed with a proprietary racking system that has a very low profile and flashing that allows you to install your standard roof shingles directly flush with the Apollo shingles so that it appears to be quite smoothly integrated into the roof.
+Unlike a solar panel where there are several inches of air space between the back of the panel and the roof, the Apollo II is installed with a proprietary racking system that has a very low profile and flashing that allows you to install your standard roof shingles directly flush with the Apollo shingles so that everything appears to be smoothly integrated.
 The installation video below gives a closeup look.

-Each product is approximately 47 inches by 17 inches in size, has an STC rating of 63 watts, and a PTC rating of 53.5 watts.
-Both utilize monocrystalline cells.
+Each tile is approximately 47 inches by 17 inches in size, and uses monocrystalline cells for an STC rating of 63 watts and a PTC rating of 53.5 watts.